reactioncommerce/docs/docs/testing-requirements.md

 ## The basics

+*Preliminary draft content as of 02/26/2021*

 When you are changing code in one of the Mailchimp Open Commerce repositories, you should test your code before submitting a pull request for review.
 Testing Open Commerce breaks down into three broad categories:

 - Unit tests
 - Integration tests
 - Acceptance testing (AT)

 All unit and integration tests for Open Commerce should use the [Jest framework](https://jestjs.io).
 When submitting a pull request, [CircleCI](https://circleci.com) automatically runs all unit and integration tests and will not allow merging until they all pass.

 > **Note**: If you make changes in a file that does not have unit tests, you must create a unit test file and add all necessary tests to achieve full coverage of that file.
 This includes testing all existing code as well as your new changes.
 Often it is easiest to begin your development by writing all of the missing tests before changing any code.

 Because Open Commerce is composed of microservices, most of which integrate with others, there is not a sharp divide between unit and integration tests.
 We suggest thinking of the terms "unit" and "integration" more as ends of a spectrum, where the "unit" end mocks everything and tests in complete isolation while the "integration" end mocks nothing and is essentially like running the Open Commerce app itself.

 In practice, in the Open Commerce codebase, the primary distinction is this:

 - Integration tests are all written in the `/tests` folder and can make use of a fake, in-memory version of MongoDB.
 - Unit tests have no mock database and are written in files throughout the codebase, with names similar to the name of the file they test.